explainers-by-googlers/cross-origin-storage/README.md

 COS does not aim to:

 - Replace existing storage solutions such as the **Origin Private File System**, the **Cache API**, **IndexedDB**, or **localStorage**.
+- Replace content delivery networks (CDNs).
+The assumption is that the required prompting will discourage websites from using the COS API unless it really makes sense to have resources available cross-origin, such as when they can benefit from using a possibly cached version instead of downloading a new one.
 - Provide backend or cloud storage solutions.
 - Allow cross-origin file access _without_ explicit user consent.
-- Just _put jQuery in the browser_.
-The assumption is that the required prompting will discourage websites from using the COS unless it really makes sense to have resources available cross-origin, such as when they can benefit from using a possibly cached version instead of downloading a new one.

 ## User research